 |Selenium||102.7 mcg||41.3 mcg|

 Both fish contain a wide variety of similar nutrients.
-Tuna contains more of some nutrients while Mahi Mahi contains more of others.
-Therefore, is tuna healthier than Mahi Mahi?
+One contains more of some nutrients while the other contains more of other nutrients.
+Therefore, let’s take a close look at which one is healthier.

 Tuna is healthier than Mahi Mahi due to its higher percentage of B vitamins and minerals.
-Tuna contains more protein, less cholesterol and fat than Mahi Mahi.
+It contains more protein, less cholesterol and fat.
 Tuna provides a higher percentage of B6, B12, thiamin, riboflavin, niacin, potassium, magnesium, phosphorus and selenium than Mahi Mahi.

 Keep reading because the next section explains why omega-3s are important for health.